 - Option 1: With a baby younger than 3-4 months, you both might do best with a "soothe and put back down" approach.
 This means you'll pick your baby up if she’s fussing, calm her down, and immediately put her back down in her crib.
 This may need to be repeated several times.

 - Option 2: Staying close by your baby while they remain in their crib is another option.
 This could start with you keeping a hand on their chest as they relax, with each night creating a little bit more distance.
 Sometimes the comfort of your presence is all baby will need to relax and fall asleep.
-A weighted sleep sack that mimics this closeness will also help.
+A wearable weighted blanket that mimics this closeness will also help.
 Eventually, they’ll adjust to falling asleep in the crib alone.

 - Option 3: A baby 3-4 months in age or older may be ready for more distance from the get-go.
 Or maybe you’ve tried the other techniques and they're not working.
 At this point, you’ll leave the baby alone in her crib.
 It’s important to remember that some fussing and crying is completely normal as your child undergoes this stage.
 Give your baby 5 – 10 minutes to adjust because it’s very likely they will fall asleep independently in that amount of time.
 One minute of crying can seem like an eternity, but you also have to remember that you’re giving both yourself and your baby the gift of a good night’s sleep.